What is UTM-based attribution

 Although the UTM-based attribution method is better for relative comparisons, it comes with some known limitations.

-UTM-based attribution typically underreports top-of-funnel channels (e.g. Meta and TikTok) Because UTM-based tracking does not work across device and does not have any information on view-through conversions, it tends to get worse at reporting things top-of-funnel (in sessions early in the customer funnel).
-The longer an average customer takes to convert the more undereported these channels will be.
+UTM-based attribution typically underreports top-of-funnel channels (e.g. Meta and TikTok) Because UTM-based tracking does not work across devices and does not have any information on view-through conversions, it tends to get worse at reporting things top-of-funnel (in sessions early in the customer funnel).
+The longer an average customer takes to convert the more underreported these channels will be.